We unearthed a nearly unused 1961 Fender Stratocaster!

 Strangely enough, the guitar that his father left him after he passed away was worth a lot of money compared to what it was worth at the time.

 For us, the miracle may be that we came across such an instrument.
 However, we cannot help but think that the real miracle is the history that will be carved out of it.

 The fact that the instrument purchased for an American boy is now in Japan.
 Furthermore, the instrument is still in the condition it was in when it was new.
 The fact that the instrument was brought back to Japan safely without any funny "punch lines".

-It is a miracle that we can now, more than 60 years later, experience for real the paint job and the sound that people were listening to when the instrument was first sold, and that the next owner can say, "This instrument is a real 'closet classic'.
-We cannot help but be moved by the happiness of being able to be living witnesses.
+It is a miracle that the next owner can say, "This instrument is a real 'closet classic'," and that he or she can now, more than 60 years later, experience for real the paint job and the sound that people were listening to when the instrument was first sold, We cannot help but be moved by the happiness of being able to be living witnesses.

 Special Thanks to Scott.